2007–10 Waste management reform

 - developing further advice on waste-derived materials.

-The EPA has addressed these recommendations through the Waste Reform Project and consulted with industry throughout the project.
+The EPA addressed these recommendations through the Waste Reform Project in 2007–10 and consulted with industry throughout the project.

-The project covers a number of related areas:
+The project covered a number of related areas:

 Legislative and regulation review